illinois-ceesd/summer-reu-2021/README.md

 - **Python**.
 MIRGE-Com is written in Python; although the lessons make oblique explanatory references to other languages like C, only familiarity with Python is expected to complete these lessons and contribute to MIRGE-Com.
 - **Physics**.
 The lessons do not assume any particular background in physics or engineering other than a freshman-physics understanding of heat transfer, conservation laws, etc.; other properties are derived.
 Naturally, the student will glean greater insight given a more advanced background.
 - **Mathematics**.
 The student will need calculus (at least Cal 1, but Cal 3 preferred) and some basic linear algebra.
 Numerical analysis is helpful as well.

+## Preparation

+Review [“MIRGE-Com Development How-To”](https://mirgecom.readthedocs.io/en/latest/development/development.html).
+If you will run MIRGE-Com on your own system, install it locally.

 ---